Home

 • Thornhill Beach has 69 primitive sites and sits right on the beach.
 All sites have picnic tables and a fire ring.
 There is no shade here and fresh water showers are available with cold water only.
 Toilets are Chemical.
 RVs are welcome, but there are no hookups.

-• Sycamore Canyon Campgroundis better suited for our Class C Motorhomes.
-This Southern California Beach campground has 58 sites with a fire ring and picnic table located under various shade trees.
+• Sycamore Canyon Campground is better suited for our Class C Motorhomes.
+This Southern California beach campground has 58 sites with a fire ring and picnic table located under various shade trees.
 There is a trail that has access to the beach area, but there are some rocks that you have to climb over.
 There are lots of hiking and biking trails accessible from this location.
 There is a dump station for RVs, but there are no hookups.
 Beach wheel chairs are available.

 Leo Carrillo State Park